DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Great Flood: The Genetic Reset

-As the hybridization crisis reached its peak, the situation became unsustainable.
+As the Hybridization Crisis—the direct result of their own transgression—reached its peak, the now-fallen **Reges** faced an unsustainable situation.
+The unstable **Wiros** bloodlines threatened to completely derail their control agenda.
 The **Wiros** were genetically unstable—powerful but unpredictable, brilliant but destructive.
 The **Alba** were being systematically eliminated.
 Pure humans were barely surviving through increasingly brutal control systems.

 This mythological "Age of legends"—the turbulent era of the Hybridization Crisis, the rise of the human warrior clans, and the great genetic purge—is not a timeless fantasy.
 The scientific evidence from genetics and archaeology places these events squarely within the **Neolithic and early Chalcolithic periods, between roughly 5,000 and 3,000 BCE**.
 This was the age of the great stone monuments, but it was also the age of the great massacres.
 The megalithic tombs that rose across the landscape can be seen as the monuments of the victorious human patrilineages that survived this brutal war, built to glorify the very ancestors who led the fight for humanity's genetic survival.